 By now you probably know there are major differences in the outdoor durability of various self adhesive vinyl films.
 In previous blog posts, we’ve discussed the virtues of cast and calendared films, solvent and acrylic adhesives, and looked at various types of vinyls like reflective film.
 To categorize them in terms of outdoor durability, it might help to break them into four groups.

 - Calendared PVC: These are the economy and intermediate vinyls used for short to medium term outdoor vinyl signs and graphics.
-These include ORACAL 631, 641, 651, Avery 500 and 700 series, MACtac 8900, and the LG Hi-Cal 4000 and 6000 products.
+These include EnduraGLOSS, EnduraMATTE, ORACAL 631, 641, and 651.
 They tend to have outdoor durabilities ranging from three to six years depending on the color.
-Speaking of color, we should note that the lifespan warranted for a particular vinyl series, such as the three to five year rating for LG Hi-Cal 4000, depends on the particular color.
-Not all pigments are created equally.
-Some are inherently more susceptible to UV fading.
-So if you’re not sure where your job will fall in the stated range of a vinyl’s outdoor life, check the color chart.
 Metallic colors like silver and gold will fade more quickly because of the metal flake content.
 We’ll explain that momentarily.
 Standard colors are more durable with reds on the lower end of the range.
 The most durable options in any vinyl product palette are typically black, white, and transparent.
 No matter what color you choose, the projected outdoor life assumes a vertical application in an environment relatively free of chemicals and pollutants.
 More on those later.

 - Fluorescent: Despite the fact that fluorescent vinyl is either cast or calendared PVC, it deserves to be placed in its own category in this discussion.
 As noted above, not all pigments are as durable as others.
 Fluorescent pigments are at the bottom of the UV toughness list.
 Regardless of whether it’s a cast or calendared film, fluorescent vinyls are inherently limited to short term applications.
 Depending on the hue, some may last up to two or three years.
 But fluorescent reds and yellows are notoriously susceptible to dramatic UV fade.
 Use these only for short term promotional graphics such as “going out of business” sales, retail promotions, or indoor graphics.
 If your customer insists on a fluorescent green for his or her signage, do your best to persuade them to opt for a similar color in a more durable product.
-ORACAL’s #063 Lime Tree Green for example, is a popular and durable substitute for fluorescent green.
+EnduraGLOSS # 521 Lime Green, and ORACAL’s #063 Lime Tree Green for example, are popular and durable substitutes for fluorescent green.

-So be aware of the detrimental affect of the sun’s rays on vinyl installed horizontally or at an angle, and set your customer’s expectations accordingly.
+So never tell a client that this is how long your sign will last.
+We recommend inserting the words “up to” before you quote the film life.
+There’s a big difference between laboratory life and real world life.
+Be aware of the detrimental affect of the sun’s rays on vinyl installed horizontally or at an angle, and set your customer’s expectations accordingly.

 Outdoor Durability of Printing Ink on Vinyl